fluffyrabbot/word-match-phoenix/game_bot/lib/docs/domain/events/guess_abandoned.md

 ## Validation
 The event validates:
 - All required fields are present
-- Player information is complete
+- Player IDs are valid strings
 - Valid abandonment reason is provided
 - Abandoning player ID is provided
 - Guess count is positive